Wide-gap non-fullerene acceptor enabling high-performance organic photovoltaic cells for indoor applications.

 ”We are confident that the efficiency of organic solar cells will be further improved for ambient light applications in coming years, because there is still a large room for optimization of the materials used in this work”, Jianhui Hou, professor at the Institute of Chemistry, Chinese Academy of Sciences, underlines.

 The result is a further advance in research within the field of organic solar cells.
 In the summer of 2018, for example, the scientists, together with colleagues from a number of other universities, published rules for the construction of efficient organic solar cells (see the link given below).
-The article collected 25 researchers from seven universities and was published in Nature Materials.
+Twenty-five researchers from seven universities contributed to the work, which was published in Nature Materials.
 The research was led by Feng Gao.
-These rules have proven to be useful along the complete pathway to efficient solar cell for indoor use.
+These rules have proven to be helpful throughout the whole process of developing effective solar cells for indoor applications.

-The Biomolecular and Organic Electronics research group at Linköping University, under the leadership of Olle Inganäs (now professor emeritus), has been for many years a world-leader in the field of organic solar cells.
-A few years ago, Olle Inganäs and his colleague Jonas Bergqvist, who is co-author of the articles in Nature Materials and Nature Energy, founded, and are now co-owners of a company, which focusses on commercialising solar cells for indoor use.
+The Biomolecular and Organic Electronics research group at Linköping University, under the leadership of Olle Inganäs (now professor emeritus), has been for many years a world leader in the field of organic solar cells.
+A few years ago, Olle Inganäs and his colleague Jonas Bergqvist, who is co-author of the articles in Nature Materials and Nature Energy, founded, and are now co-owners of a company, which focuses on commercializing solar cells for indoor use.

 Reference: “Wide-gap non-fullerene acceptor enabling high-performance organic photovoltaic cells for indoor applications” by Yong Cui, Yuming Wang, Jonas Bergqvist, Huifeng Yao, Ye Xu, Bowei Gao, Chenyi Yang, Shaoqing Zhang, Olle Inganäs, Feng Gao and Jianhui Hou, 19 August 2019, Nature Energy.